NREL/fastsim/fastsim/docs/README.md

 For users who are not developers, FASTSim can also be installed without the `-e` option (i.e. `pip install .`), and package files will be copied to the python site-packages folder.

 # Usage
-To run an example, navigate to fastsim/docs and run
-`jupyter lab demo.ipynb`
-to see a demo of fastsim use cases.
-There are other examples in fastsim/docs and fastsim/test.
+To see and run examples, navigate to fastsim/docs and run the various *demo.py files to see fastsim use cases.
+There are other examples in fastsim/test.

 To get help in an interactive ipython or jupyter session:
 ```